All About High School Teachers

 Types of High School Teacher Jobs

 In the United States, there were 1,018,700 jobs for High School Teacher in 2016.
 New jobs are being produced at a rate of 7.5% which is above the national average.
 The Bureau of Labor Statistics predicts 76,800 new jobs for High School Teacher by 2026.
-There will be an estimated 79,500 positions for High School Teacher per year.
+Due to new job openings and attrition, there will be an average of 79,500 job openings in this field each year.

 The states with the most job growth for High School Teacher are Utah, Nevada, and Texas.
 Watch out if you plan on working in Vermont, Connecticut, or Maine.
 These states have the worst job growth for this type of profession.